Gold & Silver

 Finally we arrived at the bank, so end of background on Catherine Smith.

 I was really quite nervous.
-The reason for my excursion was to meet with Ann Stockdale, the new Executive Vice President heading the bank's Trust Division.
+The reason for my excursion was to meet with Ann Stockdale, the new Executive Vice President heading the bank’s Trust Division.
 And the reason for our meeting was the abysmal performance of my investment portfolio.
-Between money I inherited from my parents and later from my grandparents when they died, not many years ago I had had about $50 million.
+Between money I inherited from my parents and later from my grandparents when they died, not many years ago I had had about fifty-million dollars.

-I said the bank's investment performance was poor?
+I said the bank’s investment performance was poor?
 Let me put it a different way: Last year, if its performance had been twice as good as it was, it would have been disastrous.
-I started the year with $20 million and ended it with only ten.
+I started the year with twenty-million dollars and ended it with only ten.
 Another year like that and I would be destitute.

 In fairness, while I was hard-hit last year, I wasn’t the Lone Ranger.
 Comparable results had been achieved for the rest of the bank’s investment clientèle.
 Thus the housecleaning and Ann Stockdale’s being hired for the position.
 The entire investment management staff had been fired.